HV66/Earthquake-Risk-Prediction/README.md

-# Earthquake-Risk-Prediction
+# Earthquake_Predication_Machine_Learning_Techniques
-This project will use machine learning models like Naive Bayes and Random Forest Regression for the prediction of risk for the earthquake occured at a location using data set from kaggle for training and testing purpose.
+Earthquake prediction using machine learning involves analyzing seismic data to identify patterns and anomalies.
+Techniques include time-series analysis, neural networks, and support vector machines.
+These methods aim to improve the accuracy of forecasts, providing early warnings to mitigate damage and save lives.